Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 1. Prepare Kelly's Royal Icing Recipe.

-3. Then separate icing into small bowls before coloring.
+3. Then separate the thinned icing into small bowls before coloring.
 You may need larger or smaller amounts depending on the color being used.

 Add the desired color and stir till uniform.